I’m finally sharing my list of goals that I created for my recent 101 in 1001 challenge. It only took me 6 months, but here we are!

 65. Get global entry and TSA pre-check: It was about friggin’ time, as my husband had been nagging me to get both for YEARS.
 After deciding to switch over to the Chase Sapphire Reserve (which comes with a credit for Global Entry), I finally applied, and then finallllly officially received Global Entry and TSA pre-check in July 2019 (had to wait months for conditional approval). ✔️

 66. Go on a fall foliage trip: We saw tons of color in Fuji Kawaguchiko in Japan this past November (which was downright beautiful), but I’m really itching to either get to Denver or on an East Coast road trip. ✔️

 68. Have Noah truly pick a destination

-69. Go on 3 solo trips: I love solo travel, and while I travel most of the time with friends/family, I want to make sure I’m continuing exploring myself.
+69. Go on 3 solo trips: I love solo travel, and while I travel most of the time with friends/family, I want to make sure I’m continuing to explore the world myself.
 Solo trips taken thus far (since starting this 101 in 1001 list): 1.
 Paris and London in June 2019

 Biz and Blog: (6/17)

 71. $10k/month for 6 consecutive months: I’m not shy about my blog income, I even wrote a whole post on it last year!
 This year, I’m aiming to beat that number, and Mediavine is a huge help!
 I’m actually not entirely sure where I’m at with this, as my husband takes care of all things financial for the blog – need to ask him about this soon…. but I’m pretty sure I hit it considering my final 2019 earnings. ✔️